 Instructions

-To prepare the drink, combine together the water, white sugar, and banana extract.
-Stir vigorously to dissolve the sugar completely.
-Taste and adjust to your preference.
+To prepare the drink, combine together the water, white sugar, banana extract, and cubed gelatin.
+Serve with ice.

 Tips

-Keep the ice and Magic Water separate: To avoid dilution of flavors, keep the ice separate until ready to serve.
-For presentation sake, and to replicate how Aling Bebe serves it in her town, I mixed the ice directly into a punch bowl (you can do this if you’re planning to mass-serve the drink to your guests, such as during a potluck or house party).
+Keep the ice and Magic Water separate: To avoid diluting the sweetness, keep the ice separate until ready to serve.
+For presentation sake (and to replicate how Aling Bebe serves it in her town), I mixed the ice directly into a punch bowl.
+You can do this if you’re planning to mass-serve the drink to your guests, such as during a potluck or house party.

 FAQs (Frequently Asked Questions)